morimekta/providence/README.md

 Sadly there are no default APT package for buckbuild and android, so it has to be installed from source.
-The location does not matter, as long as it's available in the PATH, and android SDK it located at the `ANDROID_HOME` location (you may have to set up the env variable yourself).
+The location does not matter, as long as it's available in the PATH.

-Make sure to install android API 16 / 4.4 (JELLYBEAN).

 ```
-# git clone git@github.com:morimekta/thrift-j2.git thrift-j2
+# git clone git@github.com:morimekta/providence.git providence
-# cd thrift-j2
+# cd providence
 # bazel build //...
 ```

-# Differences
+# Differences with Thrift

-thrift-j2 is not *exactly* like thrift.
+providence is not *exactly* like thrift.
 The differences are mostly minute, but all feature changes are there for a reason.
 Differences are based on the IDL at [thrift.apache.org](https://thrift.apache.org/docs/idl).